SPORTING GOODS

 You can protect the tube from the friction caused by other items in your bag by wrapping it in a Ziplock bag or rubbing it with baby powder.
 The Vittoria Latex Road Tube is a top choice because latex tubes are more long-lasting and lighter than standard options.
 With its enticing pink color, the Vittoria is the ultimate choice.

-This tube is ideal for those who ride on deep dish wheels, as you can remove the valve cores conveniently.
-We don’t think you can find a better tube than this one as it’s one of the easiest to use.
+This tube is ideal for those who ride on deep-dish wheels, as you can remove the valve cores conveniently.
+We don’t think you can find a better tube than this one, as it’s one of the easiest.

 Topeak Mini PT30 Multi-Tool